h15200/notes/system-design.md

 Consistent hashing is used to preserve the most common users (that are already cached) so instead of going 0 - 33%, 33 - 66, 66-100 in the new model, you slice the LAST percentage of each existing server and assign them to the new ones to scale efficiently so that requests in 0 - 24% range will still be routed to the same server.

+- 2 main types
+  - layer 4 load balancer is in the transport layer and hs access to TCP or UDP protocol info, so hashing is done on some combination of `Source IP`, `Source Port`, `Destination IP`, `Destination Port`, `Protocol Type`
+  - layer 7 load balancers operate on the app layer so they have access to the HTTP headers (as opposed to transport protocol info) so will hash on URL, cookies, content type, and other meta data

 #### Rendezvous Hashing

 Each client has a weighted "ranking" of servers to go to.
 If a server goes down, then you simply pick the 2nd pick server.